ShivankK26/Demo-Travel-Website/README.md

 # Demo-Trekking-Website
 In this Project, I've built a Demo Website using Bootstrap 5, HTML, and CSS.
-It is a Simple Website with a lot of feature which the user can explore.
+It is a Simple Website with a lot of features which the user can explore.